IFARHU/DTI-Informe-de-Gestion-2014-2019/README.md

 - To change the citation style, just overwrite ref_format.csl with the new style.
 Style files can be obtained from [citationstyles.org/](http://citationstyles.org/)
 - For fellow web developers, there is a Grunt task file (Gruntfile.js) which can be used to 'watch' the markdown files.
 By running `$ npm install` and then `$ npm run watch` the PDF and HTML export is done automatically when saving a Markdown file.
 - You can automatically reload the HTML page on your browser using LiveReload with the command `$ npm run livereload`.
 The HTML page will automatically reload when saving a Markdown file after the export is done.

-# Contributing

-Contributions to the template are encouraged!
-There are lots of things that could be improved, like:
-- finding a way to add short captions for the tables, so that the lists of tables can be automatically generated.
-- cleaning up the LaTeX templates, which are messy at the moment.
-- improving the style of Word and TeX outputs.

-Please fork and edit the project, then send a pull request.